 In the south of Portugal, the Algarve region enjoys a privileged mixture of Atlantic and Mediterranean climate.
 A veritable prow of Europe, its history and culture are steeped in Phoenician, Carthaginian, Greek, Roman, Arab, African, South American and even Asian influences.

-Cycling lends itself particularly well to an exhaustive exploration of the Algarve, which has different facets, different coastlines and different hill massifs.
+Cycling lends itself particularly well to an exhaustive exploration of the Algarve, which has a variety of different facets, coastlines and hills.
 This sporty, itinerant holiday allows you to discover the region's rich natural and cultural diversity: The valley of the Guadiana, the majestic river that separates the Algarve from Andalusia, Portugal from Spain.
 Then the Sotavento coastline, protected by the Ria Formosa Natural Park, with its barrier islands, lagoons, sandbanks and salt flats.
 The Barrocal with its fortified towns and villages, surrounded by orchards of orange, olive, carob and almond trees; the granite massif of Monchique and the Serra de Espinhaço de Cão are the hilly stages, covered with forests of cork oak, arbutus and eucalyptus.

 After that, it's on to the Vicentine coast, with its breathtaking scenery of cliffs and dunes, as far as Cape Saint-Vincent, the southwesternmost point on the European continent.
 The tour ends by following the Barlavento coastline, with its ochre coves of crystal-clear water and small white villages clinging to the cliffs.
 Well-deserved breaks and over-night stops in the most emblematic towns and villages allow you to savour the culture, hospitality and cuisine of the Algarve in Faro, Alcoutim, Vila Real, Cacela Velha, Tavira, Olhao, Paderne, Silves, Monchique, Aljezur, Carrapateira, Sagres, Salema or Lagos...

-This tour is certainly the most complete in our catalogue for discovering the Algarve, a tour recommended by electric bike or gravel bike for the sportier sort.
+This tour is certainly the most complete discovery of the Algarve in our catalogue, a tour recommended by electric bike or gravel bike for the sportier sort.